mattwach/matrix_clock/README.md

     as the PI Pico, Raspberry PI, ARM, or ESP series.
 If you have an LED matrix that ignores 3.3V, the problem can be solved by adding "level shifter" ICs or an equivilent circuit.
-  - 220u capacitor.
+  - 100u capacitor.
 The actual value is not important other that "big".
-The purpose of the capacitor is to support the power requirements of the LED, which can be a "noisy" load, needing near zero current one moment and sevelral hundred mA the next.
+The purpose of the capacitor is to support the power requirements of the LED, which can be a "noisy" load, needing near zero current one moment and several hundred mA the next.
   - Support for buttons.
 Select, increment and reset as described earlier.
   - NCP380 current limiting chip (optional).
 This chip provides insurance for